-The Gothic church, whose construction began in the fourteenth century on the site of an earlier building, received a three-aisle, hall form.
+The late-Gothic church received a three-aisle, hall form.
 The four-bay nave was connected to the three-aisle and also hall chancel, of the same width, with a polygonal closed ambulatory.
 The interior of the chancel was circled by a wreath of chapels, from the north there was a sacristy, and from the west a six-storey tower.
 Its facades were decorated with numerous blendes and reached a height of 53 meters.
 The church received impressive dimensions: over 64 meters in length and a cubature of 38 thousand m3.
 The chancel was 29.2 meters long, 22.7 meters wide, and the nave was 25.5 meters long and 11.5 meters wide, with the main aisle alone being 7 meters wide and 20.5 meters high.

 The outer façades of the church were two-level.
 The lower part was occupied by the chapels covered with mono-pitched roofs and ogival windows pierced in smooth walls.
 Above the chapels a high aisle wall rose, separated by buttresses with several steps.
 On the axis of the wall between the buttresses, high windows were placed: four-light in the presbytery and slightly narrower, three-light in the nave.
 The roof covering the three aisles was high.
 The church had four entrances.
 One led from the north to the presbytery, one was from the north and south in the west bay of the nave and a single portal was on the west side.